Electron. J. Diff. Equ., Vol. 2014 (2014), No. 86, pp. 1-12.

 Key Words: Kirchhoff nonlocal operators; fractional differential equations; genus properties; critical point theory.

-Show me the PDF file (267 KB), TEX file, and other files for this article.
+Show me the PDF file (267 KB), TEX file for this article.

 Nemat Nyamoradi